Drug & Alcohol Rehab Dorset & Near Dorset

 It can be overwhelming looking into the various rehab options available in Dorset and, because of this, it can be tempting to try to deal with it alone at home.

-If your alcohol or drug addiction is relatively new and not severe, you may be able to safely detox at home.
+If your alcohol or drug addiction is relatively new and not severe, you may be able to safely detox at home instead of at rehab.

-If you fall into any of the following categories, it is not recommended to go through detox at home:
+If you fall into any of the following categories, it is not recommended to go through detox at home and you should seek inpatient rehab treatment:

 - You have co-occurring mental health issues, have suicidal thoughts, or if you are at risk of self-harming.